MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-The [Microsoft 365 Apps Admin Center](https://config.office.com/) provides several new admin capabilities to monitor, manage, and update the installation of Microsoft 365 Apps for enterprise.
-Based on our work with customers, we haveve developed the following best practices on how to adopt these new features.
+The [Microsoft 365 Apps admin center](https://config.office.com/) provides several new admin capabilities to monitor, manage, and update the installation of Microsoft 365 Apps for enterprise.
+Based on our work with customers, we have developed the following best practices on how to adopt these new features.

 There's no definitive or required way to adopt these features.
 But the order described in this article helps admins quickly recognize the benefits, while keeping the rate of change manageable.
 Adjust the approach to the needs of your organization.